Freskoko/CycleTrafficWeather/INF161report.md

 ![lufttrykk vs traffik](figs/LufttrykkVSTotal_trafikk_PRE_CHANGES.png)

 Looking at the figure above , it is clear that the data contains outliers, and the data seems to pool weirdly around certain values.
 This needs to be adjusted for.

 **Post-processing**

 ![lufttrykk vs traffik](figs/LufttrykkVSTotal_trafikk_POST_CHANGES.png)

-Looking at the *Lufttrykk vs Total_trafikk* graph above, it may seem like there is a correlation between the two.
+Looking at the *Lufttrykk vs Total Trafikk* graph above, it may seem like there is a correlation between the two.
 It seems that values around 980-1020 provide around the same amount of cyclists.
 Values higher than 1020 and lower than 980 causes a drop off inn traffic.

 With a pearson corr value of *0.0714*, this is not very strong at all, despite what it may seem at first look.
-The spearmann correlation value of *0.0818* is also a bad sign, but the spearmann corr may not be as good of an indicator as the pearson corr since this data is not monotonic.
+The spearman correlation value of *0.0818* is also a bad sign, but the spearman corr may not be as good of an indicator as the pearson corr since this data is not monotonic.

 -------------